carlosrabelo/esp32bmp280/README.md

 ## Highlights

+- WiFi connectivity with signal strength reporting and weak-signal warnings
 - Serial output for debugging and monitoring at 115200 baud
 - Memory usage reporting (free heap) for reliability monitoring